-I always book my hotels via this hotel booking site, mainly because they have the wides network of hotels and other accommodations, but also because they have the lowest prices, and you can cancel free of charge with most accommodations.
+I always book my hotels via this hotel booking site, mainly because they have the widest network of hotels and other accommodations, but also because they have the lowest prices, and you can cancel free of charge with most accommodations.

 Other essential tips to get the best experience at the European Christmas Markets

 - Take cash and enough small coins.
 Some shop holders on the Christmas markets do not offer the opportunity to pay with a credit card and only accept cash.
 You do not want to miss out on your amazing Christmas ornament because you do not have enough cash on you.

 - Wear warm clothes.
 Duh!
 It’s December.
 Although it might be nice during the day, once the night falls, temperatures plummet.
 Wear an extra pair of panties or thermo-pants under your jeans.
 Wear a hat because you’ll lose heat from your head and gloves!

 - Look into the deposit jugs/mugs.
 At most Christmas Markets in Europe, you can get a mug or jar or glass for a deposit (2 to 5 or even 7 euros).
 Once you’ve empties it, you can either give it back and claim your deposit, take it home as a souvenir or re-fill it and enjoy your drink!

 - Research the best opportunities to move around.
 Some cities are big and have multiple December Markets and Christmas Markets can be too far apart to walk.
-Explore the local transport or consider to rent a carriage and let the horses show you around town.
+Explore the local transport or consider renting a carriage and let the horses show you around town.